 Every individual has the right to learning and working environments free of discrimination, harassment and bullying.
 This resource provides definitions of these types of misconduct as well as research on the psychological, physiological, professional, economic and societal effects of harassment.

-Codes of conduct are guidelines adopted by an organization to address what behaviors are expected and appropriate, and are one of the first important steps an institution or organization should take to stop harassment in scientific settings.
-This resource identifies necessary elements of effective codes of conduct and provides examples and a template to develop your own.
+Codes of conduct are guidelines adopted by an organization to address expected and appropriate behaviors, and are one of the important steps an organization should take to stop harassment in scientific settings.
+This resource identifies necessary elements of effective codes and provides examples to develop your own.

 Field training and research experiences can be defining moments in people's careers, especially in the earth and environmental sciences.
 This resource identifies some of the unique challenges introduced by field work, as well as additional resources on steps to take to create a safe, inclusive field experience for all.

 Addressing issues related to power dynamics, intersectionality, and privilege is critical for promote positive, productive relationships with our colleagues and students, creating a safe and respectful learning and working environments.
-A culture change is required in the sciences and in academia as a whole in order to transform our institutions into equitable and inclusive workplaces.
+A culture change is required in academia in order to transform our institutions into equitable and inclusive workplaces.